XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 > Data>Dish>Report.
 Subject to change without prior notice.

-### Where to get kernels?

-> Supernova = 2-3★.
-Dark Star = 1★.

 ### After winning a combat mission with my Coalition team, I noticed that they have no ammo and rations in them.
 Where did my resources go?

 > Back to the pool.
 They even tell you this in the resupply screen.

 @ Visual

-### What is Peak Value Analysis?

-> Dummy-linking basically.
-But dupes are required.

-### If I fail to capture a coalition unit, will I lose them?

-> Rather than that, they're recycled back into the pool.

 ### Is there any way to rewatch the tutorial?

 > <iframe width="640" height="360" src="https://www.youtube.com/embed/tD7JgQcIQHM" frameborder="0" allowfullscreen></iframe>
 >
 > <iframe width="640" height="360" src="https://www.youtube.com/embed/_s9ZY5wDLYE" frameborder="0" allowfullscreen></iframe>

-### What does size imply in regards to PA units?

-> Stats.
-Bigger is better.
-Also subject to RNG, by impulse or svarog capture, or by kernel shop.

-### Is it a good idea to get duplicate Ringleaders and Manticores (aka one-link units) for linking/PVA?

-> Good?
-Yes.
-Necessary?
-Not really, since they be powerful enough already.

 ### Can I increase the ringleader's 25% capture rate?